scduvall/craigslist-test/README.md

 Installation
 -----------------

-Clone this repository to a local folder on your machine using the
+Clone this repository to a local folder on your machine using the Clone button in the browser or the following command on your local machine:

 ```
 git clone https://github.com/scduvall/craigslist-test.git